 The number of sessions you will need varies and this is dependent on your needs, situation and the therapy used.
-I work short and long term, and can give you an estimated number of sessions, but I usually recommend that 6 sessions will allow you to see how well the therapy is working for you and experience some change.
+I work short and long term, and can give you an estimated number of sessions, but I usually recommend 6 sessions will allow you to see how well the therapy is working for you and experience some change.
 Thereafter you can decide how much work you want to do.